SAP-samples/analytics-cloud-datasphere-community-content/README.md

 Find technical samples, best practices or business scenarios.
 Packages contain data models, visualisations and sample data (if applicable).

 ## Requirements
-Depending on the project, an SAP Analytics Cloud tenant and an SAP Datasphere tenant are required.
+Depending on the samples project, an SAP Analytics Cloud tenant and an SAP Datasphere tenant are required.
 The connection between SAP Analytics Cloud and SAP Datasphere must have the technical name "SAPDWC" (description is free).
 To upload content, the user has to have administration privileges.

 ## Download and Installation